Differences Between Life Coaching and Therapy

 Deciding between coaching or therapy is a personal choice heavily dependent on your objectives.
 If your aim is to set and attain future goals, life coaching might be the perfect fit.
 Conversely, if you need to heal from past trauma, therapy could be a better option.

 At DivorcePlus, we offer online life and divorce coaching services, matched with an array of public resources and an engaging community forum.
-Explore our Professional Services and determine whether life or divorce coaching is the right choice for you.
+Explore our professional services and determine whether life or divorce coaching is the right choice for you.

 Life Coaching and Therapy: Allies for Your Well-being